alexisakers/BulletinBoard/README.md

 ## Demo

 A demo application is included in the `BulletinBoard` workspace.
-It demonstrates how to set up the library and customize it for your needs.
+It demonstrates how to:

+- integrate the library (setup, data flow)
+- create standard page panes
+- create custom page subclasses to add features
+- create custom cards from scratch

 Build and run the `Instanimal` scheme to use it.

-Here are some screenshots:
+Here are some screenshots showing what you can build with BulletinBoard:

 ![Demo Screenshots](.github/demo_screenshots.png)